zzyong99/go-micro/README.md

 # go-micro
-Building a simple microservoce with golang
+Building a simple microservice with golang

 ## Architecture
 - front-end